beemojs/beemo/docs/README.md

 - Custom scripts with CLI options.
 - Dotfile synchronization.
 - Workspaces (monorepo) support.
-- Parallel and pooled commands.
+- Parallel, pooled, and prioritized builds.
 - And much more.

 ## Requirements